Visit the Seed Pod page

 Hybridizer Eckhard Meier

-Eckhard Meier at a garden club meeting in Germany, Eckhard Meier is probably best know for his hybrid
+Eckhard Meier at a garden club meeting in Germany shown surrounded by a few of his hybrid creations, Eckhard Meier is probably best know for his hybrid

 CV 'CONNIE MAYER'

-We also have mini greenhouses available in the supplies section.
-Once each batch germinates and is about 1" tall these are a great second phase to transplant into if cold weather persists due to harvest at fall/winter of seedlings. view them by clicking below.
+To assist you in your own hybridizing efforts we also stock mini greenhouses available in the supplies section.
+Once each batch germinates and is about 1" tall these are a great second phase too transplant into should cold weather persists due to harvest at fall/winter of seedlings. view the Mini Greenhouses by clicking below.